-Sub-Crepitant Rale.-A moist, fine, bubbling sound, conveying the idea of small bubbles, heard with either inspiration or expiration, or with both acts, not infrequently intermingled with the crepitant râle.
-Produced within the bronchial tubes of small size.
-Incident to capillary bronchitis, ædema of lungs, hæmoptysis, and heard in the resolving stage of pneumonia.
+Sub-Crepitant Rale.-A moist, fine, bubbling sound, conveying the idea of small bubbles, heard with either inspiration or expiration, or with both acts, and not infrequently intermingled with the crepitant râle.
+Produced within bronchial tubes of small size.
+Incident to capillary bronchitis. œdema of lungs, hæmoptysis, and heard in the resolving stage of pneumonia.
+This, like the crepitant râle, is high or low in pitch accordingly as the pulmonary structure is, or is not, solidified.

-Moist Bronchial or Mucous Rales.- Bubbling sounds due to the presence of mucus or other liquid in the bronchial tubes of larger size than those in which the sub-crepitant râle is produced.
+Moist Bronchial or Mucous Rales.-Bubbling sounds due to the presence of mucus or other liquid in bronchial tubes of larger size than those in which the sub-crepitant râle is produced.
 They are called coarse or fine, according to the size of the tubes in which they are produced.
-Incident to bronchitis and other affections giving rise to the presence of liquid in the tubes.
+Incident to some cases of bronchitis, and to other affections giving rise to the presence of liquid in the tubes.
+These râles are high in pitch if the lung be solidified.

-Sibilant and Sonorous Rales.-Dry sounds, frequently musical, produced by narrowing of the calibre of the bronchial tubes.
+Sibilant and Sonorous Rales.-Dry sounds, frequently musical, produced by narrowing of the calibre of bronchial tubes.
 If high in pitch, they are sibilant or whistling, and generally produced within small-sized tubes.
 If low, they are sonorous or snoring, and produced within large-sized tubes.
-Incident to asthma especially; also to bronchitis.
+Incident to asthma especially; also to some cases of bronchitis.

-Cavernous Rale or Gurgling.-A moist sound produced by the bubbling and agitation of liquid within a cavity.
+Cavernous Râle or Gurgling.-A moist sound produced by the bubbling and agitation of liquid within a cavity.
 The name gurgling is descriptive of the character of the sound.
 Its situation is circumscribed.

 Pleural Friction Sound.-A sound of grazing, rubbing, or grating, due to the movements, in opposite directions, of the costal and pulmonary pleural surfaces with inspiration and expiration.
-The sound is more or less intense, dry, appears to be near the ear, heard usually with both acts of respiration, and conveys to the mind the idea of friction of roughened surfaces.
+The sound is more or less intense, dry, seeming to be near the ear, heard usually with both acts of respiration, and it conveys to the mind the idea of friction of roughened surfaces.
 The sound is generally not continuous, but interrupted; that is, there is a series of friction sounds with either inspiration or expiration, or in both acts.
-Denotes that the pleural surfaces are roughened by lymph or other deposit.
-Incident to pleurisy, especially after the absorption of liquid effusion.
+Denotes that the pleural surfaces are either roughened or made sticky by lymph or other morbid Incident to pleurisy, especially after products. the absorption of liquid effusion.